Ewa1986/Rest_Wellness_and_Lifestyle/README.md

 ## Main Data Analysis Libraries

-For the data visualisation used plotly as it supports a wide range of charts like 3D plots.
+Plotly is used for data visualisation as it supports a wide range of charts like 3D plots.

 ## Credits